yegor256/blog/_posts/2017/feb/2017-02-21-say-no-to-google-recruiters.md

 Clearly, I'm not an expert in algorithms.
 There is no point in giving me binary-tree-traversing questions; I don't know those answers and will never be interested in learning them.
-I'm trying to be an expert in something else, like object-oriented design, for example.
+I'm trying to be an expert in something else, like [object-oriented design]({% pst 2016/nov/2016-11-29-eolang %}), for example.

 {% quote There is no point in giving me binary-tree-traversing questions; I don't know those answers and will never be interested in learning them. %}

 There was a clear mismatch between my profile and the expectations of the interviewers.
 I don't blame them, and I don't blame her.
-They all were just <del>slaves</del> employees.
+They all were just <del>slaves</del>
+[employees]({% pst 2015/oct/2015-10-06-how-to-be-good-office-slave %}).
 I blame myself for not setting this all straight at the very beginning.

 I should have told her that I didn't want to be interviewed by _some_ programmers, because I would most certainly fail.
 There was no need to try.
-I wanted to be interviewed by the person who really needs me: my future boss.
+I wanted to be interviewed by the person who really _needed_ me: my future boss.
 That person will understand my profile and won't ask pointless questions about algorithms, simply because he or she will know what my duties will be and what kind of problems I will be capable of solving, if they hired me.